KunSam2002/MLOps/README.md

  After, download and install their [AWS CLI v2.11.22](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configure it](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) with your credentials.

  **Note:** You will pay only for what you use.
-You will deploy only a `t2.small` EC2 VM, which is only `~$0.023` / hour.
+We will deploy only a `t2.small` EC2 VM, which is only `~$0.023` / hour.
 If you don't want to deploy the feature pipeline, using AWS is optional.

 ## 3. Install & Usage